 Types of mortgages rates

 There are a number of different types of ways that you can go about getting a mortgage.
 In order to get a full understanding of each of them, we want to explore them separately.
-This will mean that you will be able to gain a better understanding of what might be right for you as a first time Millennial home buyer.
+Your first mortgage payment is due after closing so make sure you understand each step of the process so that you're prepared.

 First time buyer’s deposit